Toni Morrison: Personal life

 While teaching at Howard University from 1957 to 1964, she met Harold Morrison, a Jamaican architect, whom she married in 1958.
 She took his last name, and became known as Toni Morrison.
 Their first son, Harold Ford, was born in 1961.
 She was pregnant when she and Harold divorced in 1964.

 Her second son, Slade Kevin Morrison, was born in 1965; he died of pancreatic cancer on December 22, 2010, when Morrison was halfway through writing her novel Home.
-She stopped work on the novel for a year or two before completing it; it was published in 2012.
+She stopped work on the novel for a number of months before completing it; it was published in 2012.

 Death

 Morrison died at Montefiore Medical Center in The Bronx, New York City, on August 5, 2019, at the age of 88, from complications of pneumonia.

+Following the announcement of her death, tributes were widely paid, including by Clara Farmer, publishing director of Chatto & Windus, Morrison's UK publisher, who said: "Toni Morrison changed the way a book could be written and opened doors to others with her provocation that 'if there's a book you want to read, but it hasn't been written yet, then you must write it'."

 A memorial tribute was held on November 21, 2019, at the Cathedral of St. John the Divine in the Morningside Heights neighborhood of Manhattan in New York City.
 Morrison was eulogized by, among others, Oprah Winfrey, Angela Davis, Michael Ondaatje, David Remnick, Fran Lebowitz, Ta-Nehisi Coates, and Edwidge Danticat.
 The jazz saxophonist David Murray performed a musical tribute.